NEW! SCROLL DOWN TO SEE THE FILM OF THE RETURNERS TELLING THEIR STORIES OF THE THREE MONTHS THEY SPENT IN SWITZERLAND IN 1948.

-In spring 1948, more than 230 children aged five to eleven left London Road Station in Manchester to make the long journey of Switzerland for what the local press described as a three-month health holiday.
+In spring 1948, nearly 240 children aged five to eleven from Manchester and Salford left London Road Station in Manchester to make the long journey of Switzerland for what the local press described as a three-month health holiday.
 They had been chosen from local authority health lists of ‘delicate’ children, whose ailments included asthma, bronchitis and tuberculosis, lung and chest ailments common among those growing up in working-class districts.
 ‘Fresh air’ was commonly prescribed for TB and other respiratory diseases between the nineteenth century and the 1940s, until antibiotics became widely available in the 1950s, and many of these children had spent considerable time in open-air hospitals and schools.
 Their stay in Switzerland was intended as a three-month ’building up’ holiday when they would, as the Manchester Evening Chronicle put it, live ‘with Swiss Families while the Alpine air works its miracles’.

 The Swiss Red Cross

 The children’s visit to Switzerland came about as a result of an invitation to Manchester and Salford City Councils by the Swiss Red Cross Society to identify children whose health would benefit from a stay in Switzerland.
-The scheme was part of an international child relief programme by the Swiss Red Cross Society, which offered ‘sick and weak children’ from across the UK and Europe three-month health breaks ‘after the war.
+The scheme was part of an international child relief programme by the Swiss Red Cross, which offered ‘sick and weak children’ from across the UK and Europe three-month health breaks ‘after the war.
 Similar invitations were extended to children in other British cities which had been bombed, including Edinburgh, Coventry, London, Hull, Bristol, Cardiff, Portsmouth, Plymouth, Southampton and Swansea.

-The three-month limit for all these programmes was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
-The Swiss Red Cross organised transport, publicised the programme and raised money for the children’s stay in Switzerland.
+Manchester and City Councils supported the visit, together with the Swiss Red Cross, which organised transport, publicised the programme and raised money for the children’s stay in Switzerland.
 Host families, who were expected to feed, accommodate and provide the children with new clothes, ‘if necessary’, were identified by means of a call put out on the radio and newspaper advertisements.

 A Contrast with wartime evacuation

 The ‘delicate’ children’s postwar stay in Switzerland is a footnote to the much better known story of the official wartime evacuation of between 800,000 and a million children sent from British cities to stay with families in rural areas to escape aerial bombing.
 Wartime evacuation was often chaotic and disorganised, and its effects on children have been extensively researched.
-The postwar experiences which Returning Home describes illustrate a less familiar movement of children carefully selected and scrutinised, whose stay abroad to improve their health was in many respects of postwar optimism in the late-1940s.
+The postwar experiences which Returning Home illustrate a less familiar movement of children carefully selected and scrutinised, whose stay abroad to improve their health was in many respects of postwar optimism in the late-1940s.

-The three-month limit for these trips was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
-Yet if the children’s stay was short-lived, this novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood moment with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled the experience as adults.
+The three-month limit for all these trips was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
+Yet if the children’s stay was short-lived, their novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood moment with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled the experience as adults.